f5devcentral/f5-agility-labs-waf/docs/class5/module1/lab1/lab1.rst

 #.
 Click **Apply Policy**.

 #.
-Ensure WAF and Bot policy are both applied to the Virtual as seen.
+Ensure WAF and Bot policy are both applied to the Virtual as seen and click **update**.

     |lab1-2.1|